-- Register a product license key - Add and remove standard pairs and retention pairs. - Add, modify, and remove policies. - Add, modify, and remove review schedules and policy schedules. - Associate and disassociate a pair with a policy. - Associate and disassociate a policy schedule with a policy. - Associate and disassociate a review schedule with a retention pair. - Execute a list of policies for a pair. - Move a list of files or folders for a pair. - Set log levels for the Standard Policy log and Service log. - Perform system queries.
+- Register a product license key - Add and remove standard pairs and retention pairs. - Add, modify, and remove policies. - Add, modify, and remove review schedules and policy schedules. - Add, modify, and remove cloud providers. - Associate and disassociate a pair with a policy. - Associate and disassociate a policy schedule with a policy. - Associate and disassociate a review schedule with a retention pair. - Add and remove users and groups as reviewers of the retained data for a retention pair. - Execute a list of policies for a pair. - Move a list of files or folders for a pair. - Set the logging levels for the Service, standard pair engine, retention pair engine, and cloud engine. - Perform system queries.

-The utility is found in the C:\Program Files\Dynamic File Services directory (or the directory where you installed Dynamic File Services).
+The DswCli utility is found in the C:\Program Files\Dynamic File Services directory (or the directory where you installed Dynamic File Services).